SymfonyCasts/lemon-squeezy/sfcasts/js-events.md

 # Listening to LemonSqueezy Javascript Events

-We have to configure webhooks locally every time we want to save corresponding LemonSqueezy customer ID each time a user makes an order.
-Ngrok helps us with it, but it comes with a bit of manual work.
-For instance, you need to remember to run Ngrok in the background before expecting webhooks and update the webhook URL every time you restart Ngrok agent unless you have a paid Ngrok plan.
+Right now, every time we save a user's order to the corresponding LemonSqueezy customer ID, we're configuring our webhooks *locally*.
+Ngrok definitely helps, but it still a bit of a pain.
+We still need to run Ngrok in the background before we accept webhooks, *and* we still need to *update* the webhook URL every time we restart the Ngrok agent if we don't have a paid Ngrok plan.
+That's... not ideal.

-In this video let's explore how we can alternatively listen to some LemonSqueezy JavaScript events.
-Here's a great alternative: we can set the customer ID upon a successful checkout this way too.
-LemonSqueezy provides a special event for this.
-Open the docs, go to Guides, find "Using Lemon.js" link in the left sidebar and in the right click on "Handling events".
+Let's explore an *alternative* way to listen to LemonSqueezy JavaScrip events - setting the customer ID on a successful checkout.
+LemonSqueezy even has a special event for this!
+Open the docs, go to "Guides", find "Using Lemon.js" on the left, and on the right, click "Handling events".

-When the checkout process is successful, it fires a `Checkout.Success` event.
-They even provide some sample code on how to handle it.
-The event returns some useful data, including the customer ID we're looking for.
+Here, we can see that when the checkout's successful, LemonSqueezy fires a `Checkout.Success` event.
+They even give us some sample code for how to handle it.
+This returns a bunch of useful data, including the customer ID we're looking for.

 ## Listening to the LemonSqueezy `Checkout.Success` Event

-Let's get our hands dirty.
-Open the `assets/controllers/lemon-squeezy_controller.js`.
-Look for `connect()` and at the bottom start with `window.LemonSqueezy.Setup()`.
-Pass `{ eventHandler: (data) => {} }` inside it.
-Here, write
-`if (data.event === 'Checkout.Success')`, then we need to get the customer ID as `data.data.customer_id` and put it on a `lsCustomerId` variable.
-Pass this ID to a method that I will create in a second `this.#handleCheckout(lsCustomerId)`.

-Now, create the `#handleCheckout()` function with `lsCustomerId` and leave it empty for now.
-The next step is to create an endpoint in our app that will handle and save this customer ID for the user.
+Time to get to work!
+Open `assets/controllers/lemon-squeezy_controller.js`.
+Look for the `connect()` method and, at the bottom, start with `window.LemonSqueezy.Setup()`.
+Inside, pass `eventHandler: (data) => {}`, and inside *that*, write `if (data.event === 'Checkout.Success')`.
+Now we need to get the customer ID with `data.data.customer_id` and put it on a `lsCustomerId` variable.
+We'll pass the ID to `this.#handleCheckout(lsCustomerId)`.
+This doesn't exist yet, but we'll create it in a moment.
+Finally, create the `#handleCheckout()` function with `lsCustomerId` and leave it empty for now.

 ## Adding a new Endpoint for Creating Checkout URL

-To do this, open `src/Controller/OrderController.php` and create a new method, `public function handleCheckout()`.
-Register this route with `/checkout/handle` path, and name it `app_order_checkout_handle`.
-We want this method, this action, to work only for `POST` requests.
+Next, we need to create an endpoint in our app that will handle and save the customer ID for the user.
+To do that, open `src/Controller/OrderController.php` and create a new method: `public function handleCheckout()`.
+Register this `#[Route]` with a path - `/checkout/handle` - and call it `app_order_checkout_handle`.
+We want this method to *only* work for `POST` requests.

-We'll need a request and the current user inside, so inject a request, and the current user PHP attribute.
-Assume that the ID will be passed via POST request as `lsCustomerId`, get it from the request as `$request->request->get('lsCustomerId')`, and below set it on the User.
+This needs a request and the current user, so inject `Request $request` and the `#[CurrentUser]` PHP attribute with `User $user`.
+We'll assume that the ID will be passed via a POST request as `lsCustomerId`, so we'll retrieve it from the request with `$request->request->get('lsCustomerId')`.

-To actually save it to the database, we'll also need to inject `EntityManagerInterface $entityManager`, and then at the end call `$entityManager->flush()`.
+Below, set it on the user with `$user->setLsCustomerId$lsCustomerId()`.
+To actually *save* it to the database, we also need to inject `EntityManagerInterface $entityManager` and, at the end, call `$entityManager->flush()`.
 Finish with `return $this->json([])`.
-We don't need to return any actual data, just a successful response will be enough.
+We don't need to return actual data here - a successful response is enough.

 ## Updating the Stimulus Controller

-For the Stimulus controller, let's add a new value called `checkoutHandleUrl: String`,, and pass the URL from the template.

-For this, in `templates/order/cart.html.twig`, add `data-lemon-squeezy-checkout-handle-url-value=""` and pass the URL as `{{ path('app_order_checkout_handle') }}`.
+For the Stimulus controller, let's add a new value called `checkoutHandleUrl: String` and pass the URL from the template.
+To do that, in `templates/order/cart.html.twig`, add `data-lemon-squeezy-checkout-handle-url-value=""` and pass the URL with `{{ path('app_order_checkout_handle') }}`.

-Let's head back to the Stimulus controller.
-With the value set, let's start making an AJAX call in the `#handleCheckout()` using the `fetch()` method.
-It should be to `this.checkoutHandleUrlValue`.
-For options, use `method: 'POST'` as we configured in that endpoint, and headers:
-`'Content-Type': 'application/x-www-form-urlencoded'`.
-This will allow us to get passed values with simple `$request->request->get()`, no need to `json_decode()` the request.
+With the value set, back in the controller, let's make an AJAX call in `#handleCheckout()` using the `fetch()` method.
+Set it to `this.checkoutHandleUrlValue`.
+For options, use `method: 'POST'`, like we configured in our endpoint, and for headers, `'Content-Type': 'application/x-www-form-urlencoded'`.
+This allows us to receive values with `$request->request->get()` - no need to `json_decode()` the request.

-For the `body`, pass a `new URLSearchParams()` and pass to it `{ lsCustomerId: lsCustomerId, }`.

-Now chain this `fetch()` call with `.then()`.
-Inside we expect `response => {}`.
-If response is not OK - then throw a new `Error` saying "Network response was not OK " and concatenate `response.statusText`.
+For the `body`, pass `new URLSearchParams()` and pass *that* to `lsCustomerId: lsCustomerId`.
+We'll also chain this `fetch()` call with `.then()`.
+Inside, we expect `response => {}`.
+If response is *not* okay, then throw a new `Error()` with a message:

+`"Network response was not ok" + response.statusText`.
-Below, `return response.json()` that will give us the decoded json object in the next `.then()`.
-Take it as `data => {}`.
-Inside I will just leave a comment that we don't need to do anything here, because we don't return any data from that endpoint.

-But let's chain a `.catch()` just in case where do `console.log('Fetch error:', error)`.
+Below, `return response.json()`.
+That will give us the decoded JSON object in the next `.then()`.
+Say `data => {}`, and inside, I'll just leave a comment reminding us that there's nothing to do here, because we don't return any data from that endpoint. *But*, just in case something goes wrong, we'll chain `.catch()` with `console.log('Fetch error:', error)`.

 ## Testing and Fixing Errors

-Looks good!
-Go to the website, add product to the cart, I will also open the Console tab in the Chrome Dev Tools - oh, an error!
+This looks good, so let's give it a try!
+Over on our site, add product to the cart, and open the "Console" tab in the Chrome Dev Tools. *Whoops*... an error.

 > Uncaught TypeError: Cannot read properties of undefined (reading 'Setup')

-Looks like we start using LemonSqueezy faster than its script is downloaded.
-Let's do a little trick and wrap with code with `script.addEventListener()`.
-We want to listen `load`, pass a function as the 2nd argument and insert our code there.
+Looks like we've started using LemonSqueezy faster than its script can be downloaded.
+Let's do a little trick and wrap this code with `script.addEventListener()`.
+We want to listen for the `load`, pass a function as the second argument, and insert our code there.

-Now, refresh the page!
-Ah, still the same error.
+If we refresh the page again... *dang*... we get the *same* error.

-Ok, looks like we should instantiate the LemonSqueezy manually first.
+Okay, it looks like we should try to instantiate LemonSqueezy *manually* first.
 Before the problem line, write `window.createLemonSqueezy()`.
-I will also add a little comment above.
+I'll also add a little comment above to remind *future us* what we're doing here.

-Refresh again - no errors!
-Perfect, I will also add a `console.log(data)` in order to know that we hit that if on the `Checkout.Success`.

-One more refresh to load the changes, and click on the "Checkout with LemonSqueezy".
-If I quickly fill in payment credentials and billing address and click Pay, we see the success message and in the console we see the data, so our code was hit.
-Did it work?
+Refresh again, and... *no errors*!
+Perfect!
+Let's quickly add `console.log(data)` to our code so we'll know if we hit that `if` on `Checkout.Success`.
+Refresh our site one more time to load the changes... and click "Checkout with LemonSqueezy".
+Fill in payment info and billing address... click "Pay", and... we see the success message!
+And in the console... we can see the data, so our code was hit.
+So... did this work?

-I will go to the console check the DB with:
+At your terminal, check the database with:

 ```terminal
 bin/console doctrine:query:sql "SELECT * FROM user"
 ```

-It didn't!
-It says that lsCustomerId value is "undefined" - hmmm, sounds like we were using the bad path for the customer ID.
-Let's double-check our dump.
-Yes, indeed, the path docs gave us is incorrect.
+It *didn't*!
+It says that the `lsCustomerId` value is "undefined".
+Hmmm, sounds like we're using the bad path for the customer ID.
+If we double-check our dump... *yep*.
+The path docs gave us is incorrect.

-Fix the path to: `data.data.order.data.attributes.customer_id`.
-OK, last page refresh, go thought the whole checkout process again.
-I will do it as fast as I can.
-Success!
-Now return to the terminal, rerun the query:
+Change the path to `data.data.order.data.attributes.customer_id`, and let's try this *one more time*.
+Refresh the page, go through the checkout process again (I'll speed through this to save time), and... *success*!
+Now, back in our terminal, rerun the query:

 ```terminal-silent
 bin/console doctrine:query:sql "SELECT * FROM user"
 ```

-Yes, the customer ID was set correctly.
-And we don't need that `console.log()` anymore, I will delete it.
-And also one more we missed in the `#openOverlay`.
+*Yes*!
+The customer ID was set correctly!
+We don't need that `console.log()` anymore, so we can delete it, along with another one that we missed in `#openOverlay`.

-So even if we don't have Ngrok running, we still were able to sync the LemonSqueezy customer ID with User via JavaScript events.
-This way simplifies local development a bit, so both ways are good and valid.
+*So* even if we don't have Ngrok running, we're *still* able to sync the LemonSqueezy customer ID with the user via JavaScript events.
+This approach simplifies local development a bit, but both ways are totally valid.

-In the next chapter, we'll tackle some potential security issues by preventing customer ID hijacking.
+Next: Let's tackle some potential security issues by preventing customer ID *hijacking*.